What is menopause?

 - osteoporosis, bone aches – connected with the rapid loss of minerals

 Remember that menopause is not a disease, but a natural biological process.
 Menopause isn’t something to be cured – the treatment lessens its unpleasant symptoms and helps to restore the hormonal balance disturbed by the climacteric.
-A doctor can advise a hormonal-replacement therapy, however not every woman can use it.
+A doctor can advise hormonal-replacement therapy, however not every woman can use it.

 What can you do to help yourself go through the menopause?